 BEST TEXAN VODKA

 After Russia, the best-known source of vodka may be, oddly enough, Texas.
 Tito’s is the most famous, but there are a ton of other great options, like Deep Eddy.
 Like Tito’s, Deep Eddy comes courtesy of Austin, and while Deep Eddy has only been around for a decade, it’s made an impact on the vodka world.
-Deep Eddy is made from 100% corn, so it’s naturally gluten-free.
+Deep Eddy is made from 100% corn, so it’s naturally gluten-free (as are all distilled spirits).
 It’s distilled 10 times for a smoother, cleaner finish.